Richard Fuller, Chair of the Board

 Masnellyarti Hilman, Head of Environmental Commission for International Chamber of Commerce, Indonesia

 Masnellyarti Hilman is an Indonesian environmental expert who has dedicated more than 45 years of her professional life in the field of Environmental and Pollution Control.
 She has worked in the Ministry of Environment Republic of Indonesia, with last assignment as the Deputy Minister for Hazardous Substances, Hazardous Wastes and Solid Wastes Management.
-Moreover, Nelly also has become notable team leader for Indonesia delegates during several international meetings and group discussions.
-In 2003, Nelly wrote a book on environmental entitled “Transboundary Movements of Hazardous Waste in Indonesia”.
+Moreover, Hilman also has become notable team leader for Indonesia delegates during several international meetings and group discussions.
+In 2003, she wrote a book on the environment entitled “Transboundary Movements of Hazardous Waste in Indonesia.”
 Her consistency in providing insights and expertise related to environmental management has resulted an award of Indonesia Bureaucracy Statementship Award in 2008.
-Nelly has a bachelor degree in Biology from Padjadjaran University, Bandung and environmental Master of Science in Mineral Resources Ecology from Colorado School of Mines, United States of America.
+Hilman has a bachelor degree in Biology from Padjadjaran University, Bandung and environmental Master of Science in Mineral Resources Ecology from Colorado School of Mines, United States of America.

 Hossam Abou Zeid, Abou Zeid Foundation